thejsway/thejsway/manuscript/chapter24.md

 ### Creating a module

 The simplest form of module is a single JavaScript file, containing special commands to **export** specific pieces of code.
-The rest of the code is **private** to the module and won't be visible outside of it.
+The rest of the code is **private** to the module and won’t be visible outside of it.

 For example, a `greetings.js` module could contain the following code.